Create a Website Account - Manage notification subscriptions, save form progress and more.

 Show All Answers

-Surfside Pier is slated to be walkable later in 2022 and to be fully operational by March 2023, six years after it was destroyed by Hurricane Matthew.
+Surfside Pier is slated to be walkable later in 2023, seven years after it was destroyed by Hurricane Matthew.
 The old Surfside pier was heavily damaged by Hurricane Matthew on October 8th, 2016.
 Consensus Construction was awarded the $14.6 million project in September 2021 and marked the start of a long-awaited project for residents and visitors of the town of Surfside Beach.
 The groundbreaking ceremony took place in December 2021.
 (Updated estimated cost of the pier has risen to +$20 Million as of 2022)

 There are currently four interior retail spaces in three buildings, two interior walk-up spaces & a pavilion structure being planned near the end of the pier.
 The largest building is already leased by the owners of the former Surf Diner, Atlantic Restaurant Group.
 The other three spaces are in the process of being recommended by the Pier Committee through “Request for Proposals” submitted by the Town of Surfside Beach on April 8th, 2022, and subsequently reviewed by the Pier Committee.
 The Town Council will then proceed to vote on the Pier Committee’s recommendations and potentially negotiate new lease terms with the tenants chosen.